 Table~\ref{tab:nyaya_combined_results_updated} reports model performances on the \texttt{NyayaFilter} and \texttt{NyayaSimplify} test datasets.
 These results highlight how the preprocessing choices affect model accuracy on automatic fact retrieval and paraphrasing complex legal texts.

 \paragraph{NyayaFilter Results:} When comparing \texttt{NyayaFilter} results to the original \texttt{NyayaFacts} and \texttt{NyayaScrape} sets, we see that while performance can fluctuate, some models benefit from training on data where fact and non-fact segments are clearly distinguished.
 For example, on the \texttt{NyayaFilter} test set derived from \texttt{NyayaFacts Single}, InLegalBERT attains a macro F1 of 0.5864, maintaining competitive performance.
-XLNet\_Large, although not always the top performer here, still sustains a strong baseline.
 These findings suggest that automatically retrieved factual subsets can be used without severely degrading model performance.

 \paragraph{NyayaSimplify Results:} Paraphrasing complex legal language into simpler text (the \texttt{NyayaSimplify} scenario) generally helps models retain or slightly improve performance.
 For instance, with \texttt{NyayaFacts Single}, InLegalBERT reaches a macro F1 of 0.6198 and XLNet\_Large hits an Accuracy of 0.6200 on the simplified data, both representing small yet noteworthy improvements compared to their performance on the original complex texts.
-This trend indicates that reducing linguistic complexity can aid models in understanding and classifying factual statements more accurately.
+This trend indicates that reducing linguistic complexity can aid models in understanding and classifying factual statements better.